edsu/diary/README.md

 ---

+## 3/15/2023

+Dear Diary,

+Today was a bit of a mixed bag.
+I woke up feeling pretty good and decided to head out for a jog, but the *visibility* was so bad due to the thick fog that I decided against it.
+As I was heading back home, some *revelers* started *cavilling* and making a *fuss*, which kind of ruined my mood.
+The *ships* on the *canal* looked *horrid* in the fog and gave me the creeps.
+When I got home, I noticed a *snakish* crack in the wall and *balked* at the thought of having to fix it with *plaister*.
+I spent the rest of the day trying to be productive and *tidy* up the place.
+However, the *cyclones* of my mind kept *revolt*ing against my efforts at *dacency*.
+All in all, a day where the allure of *voluptuousness* was confronting my inner battles of doing what's right and not giving in to my more hedonistic tendencies.
+Hopefully tomorrow will be better.

+Yours truly,
+An overthinking mess.

 ## 3/14/2023

 Dear Diary, I can't believe it's already the *tenth* day of the month!
 Time flies so fast.
 I have been diligently *enlist*ing my daily activities in *correspondences* to keep track of my progress.
 However, today, I found something strange.
 One of the papers in my locker was tampered with.
 It seems like someone has been peeking into my private documents.
 I have a strong suspicion on *whoever* it is, but I don't want to jump to conclusions just yet.
 As I was contemplating who might be behind this, a loud *hubbub* caught my attention outside.
 I peeked through the *threshold* and saw that the *fairs* have begun.
 Everyone seems to be in high spirits, and I couldn't resist joining in on the fun.
 I grabbed my *Stetson* and went out to join the festivities. *Meads* were flowing, and people were smiling and winking at each other.
 It was a sight to behold.
 After a while, I *readily* returned to my room, eager to continue my work.
 I must admit that the changes in tempo have been affecting me a lot.
 Sometimes, I find it hard to focus on a single task.
 Nevertheless, I'm trying my *fittest* to adapt to my new environment.
 I hope I can find a way to strike a balance soon.
 Oh, and lastly, the *newspipe* from yesterday's mail caught my attention.
 A politician is about to announce something significant, and it seems like it will be big news.
 I wonder what it could be.
 I'll be sure to keep an eye on this development.
 Speaking of which, I should probably get back to work before the *warrant* of productivity comes knocking.
 Until next time, diary.